Battle of Hubbardton: Aftermath

 The remnants of the American rear guard made their way toward Rutland to rejoin the main army.
 Harassed by Fraser's scouts and Indians, and without food or shelter, it took some of them five days to reach the army.
 Livingston and Dunn were met by retreating Americans on the Castleton road.
 They returned to Castleton with the news about the Hubbardton battle, and St. Clair then marched the army towards the American camp at Fort Edward, which it reached on July 12.
-Others Americans from the rear guard, including Colonel Hale and a 230-man detachment, were captured.
+Other Americans from the rear guard, including Colonel Hale and a 230-man detachment, were captured.
 As a sign of respect, the British buried Colonel Francis with their Brunswick dead.

 Baron Riedesel and the Brunswickers departed for Skenesboro the next day.
 Their departure left Fraser in "the most disaffected part of America, every person a Spy", with 600 tired men, a sizable contingent of prisoners and wounded, and no significant supplies.
 On July 9 he sent the 300 prisoners, under light guard but with threats of retaliation should they try to escape, toward Ticonderoga while he marched his exhausted forces toward Castleton and then Skenesboro.

 Though many Americans were taken prisoner and marched back to Fort Ticonderoga, the main body of Saint Clair's troops escaped, which led to American successes at the Battle of Bennington and Battles of Saratoga.
 The Battle of Hubbardton was a British tactical victory, because the British defeated the American rear guard.
 It was a strategic American victory, because the main body of troops that evacuated Ticonderoga was able to continue the fight against Burgoyne's invasion force.